-There are plenty of conversations happening about vaccinations and how quickly they have been developed in response to Covid-19.
+There have been plenty of conversations about vaccinations and how quickly they have been developed in response to Covid-19.
 Perhaps it has got you thinking about the processes for clinical trials, how safe trials are, and what regulations are followed in New Zealand?

 You’ll be pleased to know that NZ provides a world-class system for regulating clinical trials and our practices are in line with the gold standard set out by the European Medical Association for best clinical practice.